Skip to content

 What is cmd-ipc?

-cmd-ipc is a TypeScript library for Inter-Process Communication (IPC) that provides a unified, type-safe command system for applications spanning multiple processes, workers, or services.
+cmd-ipc is a polyglot library for Inter-Process Communication (IPC) that provides a unified, type-safe command system for applications spanning multiple processes, workers, or services.
+It ships as both a TypeScript package (@coralstack/cmd-ipc) and a Rust crate (coralstack-cmd-ipc) that speak a byte-identical wire protocol.

 Modern applications often need to communicate across boundaries: